The Sixth Extinction II: Amor Fati: Plot

 Mulder is reunited with his sister Samantha (Megan Leitch) in his new life.
 He marries Fowley and they have children.
 The years pass quickly; he grows older and Fowley dies.
 Mulder is revealed to be dreaming everything: in reality he is in a government facility being tended to by doctors while the Smoking Man and Fowley watch.
-The Smoking Man is preparing to have portions of Mulder's cranial tissue—which have been infected and activated because of the alien virus—implanted into himself.
-During the operation, the Smoking Man admits that he believes that Mulder has become an alien-human hybrid, and that by taking Mulder's genetic material he alone will survive the coming alien onslaught.
+The Smoking Man is preparing to have portions of Mulder's cranial tissue—which have been infected by the alien virus—implanted into himself.
+During the operation, he admits that he believes that Mulder has become an alien-human hybrid, and that by taking Mulder's genetic material he alone will survive the coming alien invasion.

 Mulder becomes an old man in his dream, accompanied by an unaging Smoking Man who tells him that Fowley, Deep Throat, Samantha and Scully have all died.
-The Smoking Man looks out the window, revealing an alien holocaust.
-Back in reality, Alex Krycek (Nicholas Lea) kills Kritschgau, burns his papers, and steals his laptop.
-Scully, having earlier been visited by the spirit of Albert Hosteen who convinces her to pray, awakens in her apartment to discover that someone has slipped a security card under her door.
+The Smoking Man looks out the window, revealing an alien-induced holocaust.
+Back in reality, Alex Krycek (Nicholas Lea) kills Kritschgau, burns his papers and steals his laptop.
+Scully, having earlier been visited by Hosteen's spirit, awakens in her apartment to discover that someone has slipped a security card under her door.
 Using it, she enters the facility where Mulder is being held.
 In Mulder's dream, Scully meets him at his bedside and convinces him to break with his imaginary life.
 In reality, Scully finds Mulder and the two escape the facility.
-A week later, Scully meets Mulder at his apartment and tells him that Fowley was found murdered.
+A week later, Scully meets Mulder at his apartment and tells him that Fowley has been found murdered.
 Mulder confides that, during his ordeal, Scully served as his "touchstone".